the modular lighting

 Martin Millischer

-Martin is a French color scientist with a background in designing high-end camera sensors.
+Martin is a French color scientist and optical engineer with a background in designing high-end camera sensors.
 After graduating from Arts et Métiers in Paris, he moved to San Francisco to work on autonomous vehicle technology at Uber, where he focused on the intersection of imaging and machine learning.

 A lifelong builder and problem solver, Martin had always been drawn to creative, hands-on projects.
 The night he met Tom, he took a bold leap—committing to turn a shared vision into reality.
 That vision became Lescher.